-A continue statement causes the current iteration of the nearest enclosing loop to terminate.
+6.11.
+The continue StatementA continue statement causes the current iteration of the nearest enclosing loop to terminate.
 Execution resumes with the evaluation of the condition in the case of a while or do while statement.
 In a for loop, execution continues by evaluating the expression inside the for header.
+For example, the following loop reads the standard input one word at a time.
+Only words that begin with an underscore will be processed.
+For any other value, we terminate the current iteration and get the next input:

 string inBuf;